amigavision/amigavision.github.io/docs.md

 Your CRT probably doesn't support PAL at 50hz.

-The AmigaVision launcher itself runs in NTSC instead of PAL, so you can see what you are doing if you have an NTSC-only CRT, but if you want to play a game on an NTSC-only TV — common for US CRT TVs — you have to force it to PAL.
+The AmigaVision launcher itself runs in NTSC instead of PAL, so you can see what you are doing if you have an NTSC-only CRT, but if you want to play a game on an NTSC-only TV — common for US CRT TVs — you have to force games to NTSC.

 Start AmigaVision, go to `Options`, then select `Force NTSC` before launching the game you want to play.